Skip to main content

 3 mentions Positive Neutral Negative

 Players express a strong emotional investment in the game's story, highlighting its surprising twists and thrilling moments.
-However, some feel that the lack of closure detracts from the overall emotional experience.
-The soundtrack is praised for enhancing the emotional depth of the scenes, contributing positively to the game's impact.
+However, some feel that the lack of closure diminishes the overall emotional impact.
+The soundtrack is praised for enhancing the emotional depth of the scenes, contributing positively to the overall experience.

-• “The soundtrack in this game was quite good, even if it's been good in all the games so far.
-This one just had some added elements that did a great job of making all the scenes that much more emotional.”
+• “The soundtrack in this game was quite good, even if it's been good in all the games so far, but this one just had some added elements that did a great job of making all the scenes that much more emotional.”

 • “The story has many surprising twists and thrilling emotional moments.”